This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Saudi Arabia’s second national airline

-Specifically, the addition of a second national flag carrier would increase the number of international destinations from Saudi Arabia to more than 250 while doubling air cargo capacity to more than 4.5 million tonnes.
+To realize this monumental goal, experts predict the new airline, dubbed RIA, would need to operate over 150 routes across Europe, Africa, Asia, North America and South America.
+The creation of a new national flag carrier will allow Saudi Arabia to significantly boost the number of direct destinations from Saudi Arabia to 250 while doubling air cargo capacity to more than 4.5 million tonnes.

-Experts predict that the new airline will most certainly offer high-end services.
-As such, it’s highly unlikely that the new airline will pose any threat or direct competition to the region’s currently operating local low-cost carriers due to the well-segmented market.
+It’s highly likely that the new airline will most certainly offer high-end services.
+This means that the new airline will not pose any threat or direct competition to the region’s currently operating local low-cost carriers due to the well-segmented market.

 Riyadh’s new airport